 Angelica, with golden eyes who usually stays in Bird Acres,

 Daisy, our sheep-guarding specialist,

 arthritic old lady Lily Bell who still tries to keep up.

-Rosie just had her fourth and last litter of TEN puppies on 6/5/2015, 6 males and 4 females.
+Rosie just had her fourth litter of TEN puppies on 6/5/2015, 6 males and 4 females.
 She has always been such a good mama.
 She is raising them in a hut next to our new purple chicken house.
 Chickens wander in and out of Rosie's spot as much as Rosie will let them!
-This is the best way for the puppies to get used to being around chickens and their smell.
+Sometimes the pups snuggle up to the sheep under the big oak.
 The sire Reishi is incredibly strong and absolutely stunning, the best guard dog we've ever had.
 The female is our Rosie, was the pick of the litter and has turned out to be a wonderful, even-tempered guard dog.
 We can put this pair in any pasture to watch our chickens or turkeys or sheep or pigs and know everyone will be safe.
 Rosie's "specialty" is watching for hawks.
 Our dogs are well-socialized, raised around everything on the farm.
 Getting these dogs that were bred to guard sheep to guard sheep and goats is easy.
 Dogs that have the temperament to guard poultry, now that's much harder.
 Let me know if you are interested in a pup.
-Two are already spoken for.
+Five are already spoken for.
 Grandchildren are wonderful help with socializing the pups!